-College tennis in the United States is a popular option for a lot of players looking to continue studies, while still deciding whether they want to go Pro or not.
-The facilities, training, playing atmosphere and competition are some of the main highlights when you’re on the team.
+College tennis in the United States is a popular option for many players looking to continue their studies, while still deciding whether they want to go Pro or not.
+The facilities, training, playing atmosphere, and competition are some of the main highlights when you’re on the team.

-Not only do you get to be part of a small group of dedicated players, with the sole aim to win, but you get to have a quality education.
-Many use the time to decide for themselves if the grind of the tour is something they are actually made out for, or not.
+Not only do you get to be part of a small group of dedicated players, with the sole aim of winning, you get a quality education too.
+Many players use the time to decide for themselves if the grind of the tour is something they are actually made out for, or not.

-India Tennis League (ITL) is committed to helping players in India form an educated opinion on whether or not college tennis is for them.
+Let us look at the available options and form an educated opinion on whether or not college tennis is the right direction for you.
 The first step is knowing which colleges have some of the best tennis programs.

 The below list is just a sample size, remember there are over 1100 colleges and universities with tennis programs.
 Do not limit yourself to the below list, but use it as a stepping stone to help your decision making process.